The 6th ever Community

 Getting Your Home Ready for Winter:

-radio and/or TV.
-Keep additional, fresh batteries for each.
+flashlight(s), portable radio and/or TV.
+Keep additional, fresh batteries

-allow fuel to get low because, in snowy or icy weather, fuel carriers may
+supplies.
+Do not allow fuel to get low because, in snowy or icy weather,

 Caulk or weather-strip doors and windows.

 Stock up on sand and ice-melting chemicals.

 Have alternate heating source - fireplace,

 wood stove, space heater.
 Equipment should be approved for indoor use.